-Until the Regulator publishes in the Gazette notice of a determination under subparagraph (ia) of clause 3(1)(a) of Schedule 4, the weighted average cost of capital for the railway infrastructure referred to in that subparagraph is such percentage as the Regulator fixes by notice published in the Gazette under this section.
+Until the Regulator publishes in the Gazette notice of a determination under subparagraph (ia) of clause 3(1)(a) of Schedule 4, the weighted average cost of capital for the railway infrastructure referred to in that subparagraph is such percentage as the Regulator fixes by notice published in the Gazette under this section 2.

-[Section 53 inserted by No. 77 of 2004 s.
+[Section 53 inserted by Act No. 77 of 2004 s.
 12.]

 Schedule 1 — Routes to which this Code applies